azasypkin/kroneum/sw/firmware/README.md

 ## Notes

+1. Steps 1-2 above can be replaces with just `$ ./scripts/flash.sh`.

-SVD file can be downloaded from http://www.st.com/en/microcontrollers/stm32f051r8.html.
+2. SVD file can be downloaded from http://www.st.com/en/microcontrollers/stm32f051r8.html.
 Make sure that SVD does not contain any `bitWidth` that equals to `0` and generate Rust lib with `svd2rust`.

-If binary is too large GDB may fail so try to use `--release` flag with `cargo build`.
+3. If binary is too large GDB may fail so try to use `--release` flag with `cargo build`.

-To reload program on the MCU use `monitor reset halt`
+4. To reload program on the MCU use `monitor reset halt`

-RTC & Low Power modes: https://github.com/mattico/stm32f0-Discovery_Tools/blob/master/ST_Example_Projects/Projects/Peripheral_Examples/PWR_CurrentConsumption/stm32f0xx_lp_modes.c
+5. RTC & Low Power modes: https://github.com/mattico/stm32f0-Discovery_Tools/blob/master/ST_Example_Projects/Projects/Peripheral_Examples/PWR_CurrentConsumption/stm32f0xx_lp_modes.c